 Modbus/TCP Diagnostics Active Connections Displays the current number of active Modbus/TCP connections.
 Messages Received from Masters Displays the number of Modbus messages received from Modbus/TCP Masters.
 Responses Sent to Masters Displays the number of Modbus responses sent to Modbus/TCP Masters.
 Broadcasts Received Displays the number of broadcast Modbus/TCP messages received.
 Invalid Message Length Errors Displays the number of Modbus messages received with incorrect length fields.
 Invalid Message Data Errors Displays the number of invalid message data errors.
 These errors occur when the IO-Link Master receives a message that cannot be performed due to invalid data.
 Invalid Message Address Errors Displays the number of invalid message address errors.
 These errors occur when the IO-Link Master receives a message that cannot be performed due to an invalid address.
 Unknown Device ID Errors Displays the number of unknown device ID errors.
 These errors occur when the IO-Link Master receives a message that is addressed to a device ID other than the configured Slave Mode Device ID .
 Invalid Protocol Type Errors Displays the number of invalid message protocol type errors.
 These errors occur when the IO-Link Master receives a Modbus/TCP message that specifies a non-Modbus protocol.
 Unsupported Function Code Errors Displays the number of invalid Modbus function code errors.
 These errors occur when the IO-Link Master receives a message that cannot be performed due to an unsupported Modbus function code.
 Configuration Errors Displays the number of improper configuration errors.
 These errors occur when the IO-Link Master receives a message that cannot be performed due to an invalid configuration.
 No Available Connection Errors Displays the number of Modbus/TCP connection attempts that were rejected due to no available connections.
 This occurs when the number of Modbus/TCP connections has reached the limit.
 System Resource Errors Displays the number of system resource errors.
 These errors indicate a system error on the IO-Link such as operating system errors or full message queues.
 These errors typically occur when the PLC(s) are sending messages to the IO-Link Master faster than the IO-Link Master can process them.
 First Error String Text description of the first error that occurred.
 Last Error String Text description of the last error that occurred.
-Modbus/TCP Port Specific Die Modbus/TCP Port Specific Diagnostics Active PDO Controller(s) Lists the controller interface(s) type, (Class 1 or Class 3), and IP address that are controlling the PDO data.
-Displays the number of PDO write messages that were dropped due to any of the following: PDO Writes to Offline or Read-Only Ports • The port is configured in IO-Link mode: - There is no device connected to the port. - The IO-Link device is off-line. - The IO-Link device does not support PDO data. • The PDO Transmit Mode (To PLC) is disabled.
+Modbus/TCP Port Specific Die agnostics Active PDO Controller(s) Lists IP addresses that are controlling the PDO data.
+Displays the number of PDO write messages that were dropped due to any of the following: The port is configured in IO-Link mode: PDO Writes to Offline or - There is no device connected to the port.
+Read-Only Ports - The IO-Link device is off-line. - The IO-Link device does not support PDO data.
+The PDO Transmit Mode (To PLC) is disabled.
 The port is configured in Digital Input mode.